groonga/groonga/doc/source/reference/commands/logical_select.rst

 function.
 See :ref:`logical-select-window-function-related-parameters`
 for details.

-This is required parameter.
+This is a required parameter.

 Here is a ``columns[${NAME}].value`` example.
 It creates a new dynamic column that stores the number of characters of content.
-This example uses :doc:`/reference/functions/string_length` function in ``functions/string`` plugin to compute string length. :doc:`plugin_register` is used to register ``functions/string`` plugin:
+This example uses :doc:`/reference/functions/string_length` function in ``functions/string`` plugin to compute the number of characters in a string. :doc:`plugin_register` is used to register ``functions/string`` plugin:

 .. groonga-command